likhithanr/Likhitha-NR/README.md

 # PetStore API automation
 ## Overview
 This is a rest assured API automation for PetStore and exploratory testing charter for MoneyFy
+### Exploratory testing charter for Moneyfy is documented under MoneyfyExploratoryCharter.md
 ## Prerequisites
 * Make sure Java is installed and right environment variables are set in you system.
 If not please follow [Java Installation](https://www.oracle.com/java/technologies/downloads/)
 * Check if Maven is installed in the system.
 If not plese follow [Maven Installation](https://maven.apache.org/install.html)